Beludovic/Sub-regional-networking-in-neuro-oncology/README.md

 ## **Author and supervision**

-The project is supervised by Dr. Wilfried Dossou, _Neurosurgeon, member of the Beninese Society of Neurosurgery_, in accordance with the rules of ethics and professional conduct in research.
+The project is supervised by Dr. Wilfried Dossou, _-Neurosurgeon at the Martinique University Hospital (France), Member of the Beninese Society of Neurosurgery-_, in accordance with the rules of ethics and professional conduct in research.